coleca24/csce240_f21_p1/README.md

 # Project 1 CSCE 240 Fall 2021 (20 points)
 In this project, you will be writing a basic login system.
 You will create a basic command line interface (CLI) as well as implement the ability for the user to add, delete, search and more.
 The data for the system will be stored in a flat file (in this case a CSV file).

 You will need to implement 12 functions.
-The prototypes for these will be in the login.h file. **You will only need to modify the login.h file, DO NOT MODIFY THE `main.cpp` file!**
+The prototypes for these will be in the login.h file. **You will only need to modify the login.h file, DO NOT MODIFY THE `main.cpp` file or any of the files in the ./test folder**

 To simplify the prototypes for the functions, I have elected to keep both dimensions of the array as constant global variables.
 ```